 A journal can be published in printed or electronic forms (or both).
-At LiU E-Press we currently publish two international, peer-reviewed journals: Hygiea Internationalis (published in both printed and electronic versions) and International Journal of Ageing and Later Life (only electronic).
+At LiU E-Press we publish a number of peer reviewed journals online.

 In Sweden, all citizens have the right to produce journals and other periodicals.
 To produce a journal with a printed version, one requires formal approval from the Patent and Registration Authority (PRV).
 It is the journal’s formal owner who makes the application.
 Application forms can be obtained from PRV’s web site: http://www.prv.se/tidskrift/blanketter.html .
 If the journal is to only to be produced electronically, no application to PRV is required, however, it is a good idea to protect the trademark of the journal, which is also done via PRV.

 It is also possible to apply for permission to produce a journal from Radio and TV Department (RTVV).
 Permission from RTVV ensures that databases (which journals are stored in) are protected by the Freedom of the Press Act.
 In this way it is possible to publish the names and pictures of people without first obtaining the permission first (which is normally required under the Personal Data Act.

 Under the Royal Library’s definition of a periodical, at least four issues are required per year.
 However, for many smaller electronic journals, two issues is more common.

 The application to PRV requires payment of a small fee.
 As it currently stands, publishing at LiU E-Press is cost free (under the publishing policy that someone on the main editorial staff is an LiU employee).